daniel-023/wavlm-demographic-prediction/README.md

-# Speaker-Profiling
+# Speaker-Demographic-Prediction
-This is a simple experiment to investigate if WavLM embeddings can be used to accurately classify Singaporean speakers by demographic attributes such as gender, age, ethnicity, and education level.
+This is a pilot experiment to investigate if WavLM embeddings can be used to accurately classify Singaporean speakers by demographic attributes such as gender, age, ethnicity, and education level.

 ## Repository Structure